SAM.gov Registration Guide 2026: Complete Step-by-Step Process

 - Various regulatory compliance statements

-Common certification mistakes:
+Common certification mistakes to avoid:

-- Mismatched identification numbers
+- Mismatched identification numbers across sections

 - Failing to provide explanations for conditional responses